MatthewOM/MatthewOM/index.md

 <div class="tile">
   <h2 class="post-title"  style="background-color:powderblue; text-align: center; width: 100%;" itemprop="headline">Research</h2>
-  <p class="post-excerpt" align="justify">We use statistics, bioinformatics, and machine learning to answer questions, primarily at the interface between ecology and evolution.
-Cristian's research interests generally relate to phylogenetics, systematics, conservation biology, and the effects of climate change on biodiversity at different scales! </p>
+  <p class="post-excerpt" align="justify"> Matthew's main interests are in ecology and evolutionary biology, macroevolution and global change, focusing on evolutionary trends, taxonomic diversity, and diversity dynamics in land vertebrates.
+Overall, Matthew is passionate about identifying general evolutionary patterns that may apply to all organisms. </p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title" style="background-color:powderblue; text-align: center; width: 100%;" itemprop="headline">Biography</h2>
+  <h2 class="post-title" style="background-color:powderblue; text-align: center; width: 100%;" itemprop="headline">Bio</h2>
-  <p class="post-excerpt" align="justify"> Cristian was born in the Colombian Andes (Armenia, Quindío) surrounded by stunning landscapes and amazing biodiversity!
-He received my bachelor's degree from Universidad del Valle, in Cali, Colombia and Ph.D. from the University of Arizona in Tucson, AZ. </p>
+  <p class="post-excerpt" align="justify"> Matthew was born in Aveiro (Portugal) with portuguese (father) and english (mother) heritage.
+He received his BSc and MSc from the University of Aveiro (Portugal), and a joint PhD from the University of Aveiro and University of Lisbon (Portugal). </p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title" style="background-color:powderblue; text-align: center; width: 100%;" itemprop="headline">Affiliations</h2>
-  <p class="post-excerpt" align="justify"> Cristian is currently an Assistant Professor of Practice at the <a href="https://ischool.arizona.edu/people/cristian-roman-palacios">School of Information at the University of Arizona</a>.
-He was a staff researcher at <a href="http://atripati.bol.ucla.edu/">Aradhna Tripati</a>'s lab at UCLA.
-I also collaborate with at least three research groups in Colombia: <a href="https://paginaiuq.wordpress.com">Biodiversidad animal</a>, <a href="https://sites.google.com/correounivalle.edu.co/gie/inicio?authuser=0">GIE</a>, and <a href="https://sites.google.com/a/correounivalle.edu.co/seyba/">SEyBA</a>.</p>
+  <p class="post-excerpt" align="justify"> Matthew is currently a PhD holder in Biology and Ecology of Global Change at <a href="http://www.cesam.ua.pt/matthewmoreira">CESAM & Department of Biology, University of Aveiro</a>, looking for postdoctoral experience.
+He was a research and graduate fellow at <a href="http://www.cesam.ua.pt/matthewmoreira">CESAM & Department of Biology, University of Aveiro</a>, and a visiting researcher at <a href="https://rojasdanny.wordpress.com/people/">Rojas Lab</a> at the Pontifica Universidad Javeriana Cali (Colombia) and at <a href="https://www.wienslab.com/Publications.html">Wiens Lab</a> at the University of Arizona (USA).</p>
 </div><!-- /.tile -->